How to become a freelancer in Dubai

 Watch out

-Common mistakes when obtaining
+Common mistakes when obtaining a freelance licence.

 Choosing the wrong Free Zone